About

 The views and opinions that are expressed on this website are mine alone, and do not reflect those of my current or previous employers.
 I will never post anything on this website that is related to any of my employers or clients without their express permission.

-There are third party cookies used on this website, and that is only for Google Analytics.
-This is used entirely for reporting purposes and those cookies are not used in any other way.
+There are no third-party cookies used on this website.
+Simple Analytics is being used on this website, and there are no cookies required for that platform to function.
 Blocking cookies will not cause any issues or affect the functionality of this website.

 Click here to view the complete Cookie Policy for this website.